How to Use Less plastic: Lessons from a Road Trip

 In the rush of activity, I remembered to pack and fill our son's stainless steel water bottle, but I completely forgot to bring along water bottles for myself and my husband.
 The truth is, I don't like my water bottle; it's plastic.
 But it's still better for the environment than purchasing water in single-use containers.
 Fortunately, the car dealership had a water cooler with both paper and plastic cups to choose from.
 Naturally, I chose paper—less plastic, but probably not recyclable or compostable.

 What happened at the car dealership is of no interest to me, except that we arrived in our old car and left in the gray 2006 used Ford Taurus that my husband found online, for which I'm grateful.
-From there, we made a pit stop at Fry's Electronics; I was overwhelmed by the amount of merchandise in this big-box store and couldn't help but wonder where all of that packaging was going to land.
+From there, we made a pit stop at a popular electronics store; I was overwhelmed by the amount of merchandise in this big-box store and couldn't help but wonder where all of that packaging was going to land.

 Well, we botched the whole less plastic thing on this road trip.

 Before heading home, we stopped for a bite to eat at an artisanal grocery store in Davis, my old stomping grounds.
 We don't eat out much as a family, preferring home cooked meals or the occasional nice sit down restaurant with real plates and cutlery.
 Finding ourselves at the deli counter of a trendy supermarket threw me for a loop.